Filtrations on quantum cohomology from the Floer theory of $\mathbb{C}^*$-actions

 \begin{lm} Over any field of coefficients, we have a module isomorphism

-Moreover, over a field or integer coefficients, $Y$ has no odd degree cohomology if and only if none of the $\F_\a$ has odd degree cohomology, and $Y$ has no torsion in cohomology if and only if all $\F_\a$ do not.
-As $Y$ is connected, there is a unique {\bf minimal component} $\F_{\textrm{min}}:=\F_{\a}$ with $\mu_{\a}=0$ which generates $1\in H^0(Y)$.
-It is the locus of absolute minima of $H$ (there are no other local minima). \end{lm} \begin{proof} By Frankel \cite[Sec.4]{Frankel59},\footnote{\cite{Frankel59} deals with compact \KH manifolds, but we imposed on $Y$ the conditions needed in the proof.
-Alternatively, Kirwan \cite{Ki84} and Nakajima \cite[Sec.5.1]{Nak99} prove it for Hamiltonian torus actions on symplectic manifolds. } a Hamiltonian $S^1$-action whose moment map $H$ is proper and bounded below is a perfect {\MB } function, and its fixed loci $\F_\a$ are symplectic submanifolds satisfying \eqref{EqnFrankel}.
-In particular, a spectral sequence argument (whose Floer analogue is Corollary \ref{pureHam}) yields \eqref{EqnFrankel}.
+Over $\Z$ or a field, $H^*(Y)$ lies in even degrees if and only if all $H^*(\F_\a)$ do, and $H^*(Y)$ is torsion-free if and only if all $H^*(\F_\a)$ are.
+As $Y$ is connected, there is a unique {\bf minimal component} $\F_{\textrm{min}}:=\F_{\a}$ with $\mu_{\a}=0$ generating $1\in H^0(Y)$ in \eqref{EqnFrankel}; also $\F_{\textrm{min}}=\min H$ (there are no other local minima). \end{lm} \begin{proof} By Frankel \cite[Sec.4]{Frankel59},\footnote{\cite{Frankel59} deals with compact \KH manifolds, but we imposed on $Y$ the conditions needed in the proof.
+Alternatively, Kirwan \cite{Ki84} and Nakajima \cite[Sec.5.1]{Nak99} prove it for Hamiltonian torus actions on symplectic manifolds. } a Hamiltonian $S^1$-action whose moment map $H$ is proper and bounded below is a perfect {\MB } function, and its fixed loci $\F_\a$ are symplectic submanifolds satisfying \eqref{EqnFrankel} (a spectral sequence argument, whose Floer analogue is Corollary \ref{pureHam}, yields \eqref{EqnFrankel}).
 If $H$ is not proper, we use $f$ as in \cref{Lemma making H proper MB} instead, which does not affect the argument.
 Then \eqref{EqnFrankel} follows by using the filtration by values of $H$ to run the argument \cite[Sec.4]{Frankel59} (it only relies on $H$ being the moment map of an $S^1$-action in the vicinity of the critical locus $\F$).
-The claim about odd cohomology follows immediately, using the fact that the {\MB } indices are even.
+The claim about odd cohomology follows from the fact that {\MB } indices are even.
 The statement about odd cohomology and torsion follows by universal coefficients \cite[Cor.1]{Frankel59}. \end{proof}